tomotomov92/rpi_cameras_cluster/README.md

 > - Power supply with Micro USB providing at least 5W (5V 1A)
 > - **[Raspberry Pi Camera](https://www.raspberrypi.org/products/camera-module-v2/)** or **[Raspberry Pi Infrared Camera](https://www.raspberrypi.org/products/pi-noir-camera-v2/)**
 > - SD Cards for each Raspberry Pi with at least 16GB storage
+> - SD Card reader

 ### Optional
 > - [Case with heatsink](https://erelement.com/raspberry-pi-4/rpi4-al-case-black) for the Raspberry Pi 4
 > - Waterproof case for the Raspberry Pi Zero W if it is going to be outside
 > - [Heatsink](https://erelement.com/mini-pc/rpi-heat-sink) for the Raspberry Pi Zero W CPU
-> - External Hard Drive for storing
+> - External Hard Drive for storing video files